matrixinfer-ai/kthena/docs/kthena/docs/reference/cli/minfer_get.md

 Display one or many resources.

-You can get templates, models, modelinfers, and autoscaling policies.
+You can get templates, models, modelServingList, and autoscaling policies.

 Examples:
   minfer get templates